 If you don’t want to do a 14-day elimination diet you can consider IgG food allergy testing.
 Although I encourage you to go through the process of food elimination and reintroduction because it’s so effective, you can choose to have a blood test to identify your IgG food allergies instead.
 This test identifies the presence of IgG antibodies to certain foods.
 Positive results to certain foods should be followed with the removal of those foods from your diet for a period of two to six months.

-Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and The Supercharged Hormone Diet.
-Her newest release, The Carb Sensitivity Program, is available across Canada.
-She is also the founder of the Toronto-based Clear Medicine Wellness Boutique.
+Natasha Turner, N.D., is a naturopathic doctor, Chatelaine magazine columnist and author of the bestselling books The Hormone Diet, The Supercharged Hormone Diet and The Carb Sensitivity Program.
+She’s also the founder of the Toronto-based Clear Medicine Wellness Boutique and a regular guest on The Dr. Oz Show and The Marilyn Denis Show.
 For more wellness advice from Natasha Turner, click here.